urakubo/UNI-EM/Documents/HowToMakePlugin.md

 [Japanese version here](HowToMakePlugin.ja.md)

-## How to make a plug-in
+## How to make a plugin
-Users can easily embed their own executable programs (including python programs) in UNI-EM as a plug-in.
-Here we show how to make such a plug-in by introducing a pre-installed template.
-The template plug-in incorporates an external Python program "run_example.py" in UNI_EM\ plugins\Template.
+Users can easily embed their own executable program (including a Python program) in UNI-EM as a plug-in.
+Here we show how to make such a plugin by introducing a pre-installed template.
+The template plugin incorporates an external Python program "run_example.py" in UNI_EM\ plugins\Template.
 First, check the content of UNI_EM\plugins\menu.json that determines the Plugin dropdown menu.
 ```json
 {
 "2D/3D Filters": {